cuongkane/blog/posts/2024/06/write_valuable_tests.md

 Refactoring in changing the code without changing the system/software behavior.
 The purpose of refactoring are mainly enhance code quality to maintain a good productivity for the team.
 Follow this definition, a good test shouldn't raise false positive (test fail but expected system behavior are unchanged) errors when refactoring.

-3. Fast feedback
+3. Fast testing execution

-The test execution should be fast so that the test could be run every time when you change the code without affecting the productivity.
+The testing execution time should be quick so that the test could be run every time when you change the code without affecting the productivity.

 4. Easy maintainance